 One year to pursue independent feminist work and incubate projects

-In support of its mission, the Women’s Center invites Feminist-in-Residence applicants committed to the Center’s overarching goals:
+In support of its mission, the Women’s Center invites Feminst-in-Residence applicants committed to the Center’s overarching goals:

-- To raise awareness, increase knowledge, and build capacity to advance social justice.
+- To raise awareness, increase knowledge, and build capacity to advance social justice through the arts.

 - To build alliances, promote collaboration, and foster a shared commitment to effectively serve and support women, trans, and non-binary people at Northwestern.

-- To educate the Northwestern community on contemporary and historical feminist and gender issues.
+- To present artistic works to the the Northwestern community that expand conversations around contemporary and historical feminist and gender issues.